 Nystagmus — Involuntary Eye Movements

 Nystagmus is the medical term used to describe involuntary eye movements.
 These eye movements may be side-to-side (lateral nystagmus), up and down (vertical nystagmus), or rotary.
-They are often noticeable while you are gazing at a fixed object in your peripheral view, or when you are watching objects moving at high speeds.
-Many people describe the eye movements as rapid, uncontrollable, and rhythmic.
-Depending on the cause, the eye movements can affect one or both eyes.
+People who suffer from this condition often experience these movements when gazing at a fixed object in their peripheral view, or when watching objects moving at high speeds.
+Many of these people describe their eye movements as rapid, uncontrollable, and rhythmic.
+Depending on the cause of the condition, the eye movements can affect one or both eyes.

 Some people find themselves turning their head and locking their eyes onto what is called a null point.
 In this position, the eyes move the least and the focus is clearer.
 Often, people with a null point adopt a head posture that allows them to get the most from their vision.
-Some people do things such as sit on one side of a room or blackboard, hoping to improve their vision without having to turn their head.
-However, doing this reduces the angle at which the screen or blackboard is viewed, causing what is known as crowding.
+Others compensate for their condition by sitting on one side of a room or blackboard, hoping to improve their vision without having to turn their head.
+Doing this reduces the angle at which the screen or blackboard is viewed, however, causing a visual phenomenon known as crowding, which makes certain objects difficult to recognize.
 Some experts believe that corrective surgery can eliminate the head turn.

 What Causes Nystagmus?

-Nystagmus is caused by abnormal function in the part of the brain that controls your eye movements.
-The labyrinth (the part of the inner ear that senses movement and position) helps to control these movements.
-For those born with this condition (congenital nystagmus), symptoms are typically mild and do not change in severity.
-In rare cases this condition is the result of a congenital disease that causes poor vision.
-Most people with this form of nystagmus do not notice their involuntary eye movements, although some people experience the movements in a severe way and need surgery to improve their visual acuity.
+For those born with this condition (congenital nystagmus), symptoms are typically mild and do not change in severity over time.
+Most people with this form of nystagmus do not notice their involuntary eye movements, although some experience the movements in a severe way and need surgery to improve their visual acuity.